 The scenario consists of the following aspects:

-- UE B is authorized by the MSGin5G service via MSGin5G Gateway.
+- UE D is authorized by the MSGin5G service via MSGin5G Gateway.

-- The MSGin5G gateway records the mapping between the identity in MSGin5G service and the identity in non-3GPP message service for both UE A and UE B.
+- The MSGin5G gateway records the mapping between the identity in MSGin5G service and the identity in non-3GPP message service for both UE A and UE D.

-- If message is originated by authorized UE A, the MSGin5G service forwards the message to UE B in the MSGin5G service, and the MSGin5G gateway forwards the message to UE B. UE B or MSGin5G service may send the delivery status to UE A.
+- If message is originated by authorized UE A, the MSGin5G service forwards the message to UE D in the MSGin5G service, and the MSGin5G gateway forwards the message to UE D. UE D or MSGin5G service may send the delivery status to UE A.

+For the case where Controller UE D (e.g. a mobile handset Terminal D, or an application client APP 1 in a mobile handset Terminal D) that uses non-3GPP message communicates with Controlled UE B (e.g. wearable device Terminal B like smart watch).

-- If message is originated by authorized UE B, non-3GPP message server forwards the message to MSGin5G gateway.
-MSGin5G service identifies the identity of UE A and forward the MSGin5G message to UE A. UE A or MSGin5G service may send the delivery status to UE B.
+- If message is originated by authorized UE D, non-3GPP message server forwards the message to MSGin5G gateway.
+MSGin5G service identifies the identity of UE B and forward the MSGin5G message to UE B. UE B or MSGin5G service may send the delivery status to UE D.

-NOTE: The scenario is out of scope if both UE A and UE B use non-3GPP message.
+NOTE: The scenario is out of scope if UE A, UE B and UE D use non-3GPP message.

 4.3 Scenario 2: Application-to-point message